parappayo/book-notes/teamwork/psych-of-prog.md

 # Take-Aways

 * All laws have limits; the limits are typically more important to know than the laws themselves
-* Discussions may failure to distinguish between professional and hobby programming
+* Discourse re: programming practices have often failed distinguish between professional and hobby programming, leading to confusion
 * Once people have a new perspective, they will implement improvements on their own
 * "Many college-trained developers approach a project like a one-semester class assignment.
 They think about it or ignore it for a while, then suddenly start jamming on the keyboard to produce something that will earn a passing grade.
 Software projects done at universities generally don’t have to be maintainable, usable, or testable by another person."
 * These days the goal tends to be value delivered to a customer rather than program efficiency; runtime is typically cheap